 Students apply online to the Lubar School of Business PhD in Management Science program via the UWM Graduate School website.

-- Read the Graduate School directions on this page, then choose Lubar School of Business in the left column.
-It is recommended that you click on the “Frequently Asked Questions” link to print out important information that assists you with creating an online application account and provides further information regarding the application materials you are to submit.
+- We also recommend that you click on the “Frequently Asked Questions” link to print out important information that assists you with creating an online application account and provides further information regarding the application materials you are to submit.